 Every business owner knows the importance of sweating the details.

 From menu to floors, from tables to chairs, every aspect of a business has been carefully considered, selected, purchased, and placed.
 However, there is one element that is often forgotten: the backroom safe.
-An easy method for consistent maintenance of your safe is vital to any business.
+Ensuring consistent maintenance of your safe is vital to the protection of any business.

 Step One: Reduce Clutter in your Safe

 Operators tend to use a safe like a ‘junk drawer’ and fill it with unnecessary items.
 The simplest way to avoid this is to stay vigilant on what kinds of items are being stored in the safe.
 Removing non-essential items and preventing the use of the safe as a catch-all storage will go a long way to increasing safe efficiency and make it easier to identify abnormal behavior surrounding the safe.

 - Anything that isn’t cash.
 If it’s not something that is counted or deposited, don’t keep it in your safe.
 Anything of value that isn’t money shouldn’t be kept in the safe.

 - Lost credit cards.
 Often, customers will simply cancel a lost card rather than try to recover it.
 Lost credit cards that have been in the safe for over 24 hours should be shredded and disposed of.

 - Lost IDs.
 Customers who have lost IDs, like driver’s licenses, may attempt a recovery; but these should be treated like credit cards with the same 24 hour policy.
 IDs can also be dropped off at a post office or police station for return to the customer.

 - Keys.
 Keys should remain with trusted employee key holders, or in a separate lock box, not in the safe.
 Removing keys from a safe will eliminate a reason to go into the safe.
 The less reasons one has for accessing the safe, the easier it is to spot abnormal access.